Shijiazhuang: Climate

-The city has a continental, monsoon-influenced semi-arid climate (Köppen BSk), characterised by hot, humid summers due to the East Asian monsoon, and generally cold, windy, very dry winters that reflect the influence of the Siberian anticyclone.
+The city has a continental, monsoon-influenced semi-arid climate (Köppen BSk / Dwa), characterised by hot, humid summers due to the East Asian monsoon, and generally cold, windy, very dry winters that reflect the influence of the Siberian anticyclone.
 Spring can see sandstorms blowing in from the Mongolian steppe, accompanied by rapidly warming, but generally dry, conditions.
 Autumn is similar to spring in temperature and lack of rainfall.
-January averages −1.4 °C, while July averages 27.7 °C; the annual mean is 14.3 °C. With the monthly percent possible sunshine ranging from 45 percent in July to 61 percent in May, the city receives 2,427 hours of sunshine annually.
+January averages −1.4 °C, while July averages 27.7 °C; the annual mean is 14.3 °C. With the monthly percent possible sunshine ranging from 38 percent in July to 56 percent in May, the city receives 2,163 hours of sunshine annually.
 More than half of the annual rainfall occurs in July and August alone.
+Extremes since 1951 have ranged from -26.5 °C on January 12, 1951 to 42.9 °C on July 15, 2002.

 Air quality

 According to the National Environmental Analysis released by Tsinghua University and The Asian Development Bank in January 2013, Shijiazhuang was one of ten most air-polluted cities in the world.
 Also according to this report, 7 of 10 most air-polluted cities are in China, including Taiyuan, Beijing, Urumqi, Lanzhou, Chongqing, Jinan and Shijiazhuang.
 As air pollution in China is at an all-time high, several northern cities are among the most polluted cities and have some of the worst air quality in China.
 Reporting on China's air quality has been accompanied by what seems like a monochromatic slideshow of the country's several cities smothered in thick smog.
 According to a survey made by "Global voices China" in February 2013, Shijiazhuang is among China's 10 most polluted cities along with other cities including major Chinese cities like Beijing and Zhengzhou, and 6 other prefectural cities all in Hebei.
 These cities are all situated in traditional geographic subdivision of "Huabei (North China) Region".

-In 2020, annual average PM2.5 Air Pollution in Shijiazhuang stood at 56 µg/m³, which is 11.2 times the World Health Organization PM2.5 Guideline (5 µg/m³: set in September, 2021).
+In 2020, annual average PM2.5 Air Pollution in Shijiazhuang stood at 56 μg/m3, which is 11.2 times the World Health Organization PM2.5 Guideline (5 μg/m3: set in September 2021).
 These pollution levels are estimated to reduce the Life Expectancy of an average person living in Shijiazhuang by almost 5 years.

 A dense wave of smog began in the Central and Eastern part of China on December 2, 2013, across a distance of around 1200 km, including Shijiazhuang and surrounding areas.
 A lack of cold air flow, combined with slow-moving air masses carrying industrial emissions, collected airborne pollutants to form a thick layer of smog over the region.
 Officials blamed the dense pollution on lack of wind, automobile exhaust emissions under low air pressure, and coal-powered district heating system in North China region.
 Prevailing winds blew low-hanging air masses of factory emissions (mostly SO2) towards China's east coast.